 Research Programs: Each summer, our engineering students have the option to participate in a Nanotechnology program at the Center for Nanonintegration in Duisburg-Essen/Germany (CENIDE).
 The University of Kentucky has a partnership with the University of Duisburg, which will accept 2 students a year for a research summer project.
 To find out more, please e-mail Ilka Balk or check out Duisburg’s CENIDE program website.

 Work in Germany (Co-op or Internship): Students who are proficient in German had the opportunity to apply for co-op or internship positions in Germany.
-In 2013, two students will intern interned in Germany with engineering companies through Cultural Vistas, a non-profit organization working to expand work abroad opportunities for college students.
+Some of our engineering students find internships in Germany with engineering companies through Cultural Vistas, a non-profit organization working to expand work abroad opportunities for college students.
 The College of Engineering also has established partnerships with several employers to help place students in industry.
+Indeed.de also lists a number of internships (as well as full time opportunities) with employers across Germany.
 Contact firstname.lastname@example.org for more information on how to get started finding work in Germany or other countries.

 Summer Experience in Renewable Energy in Pamplona Spain

 The College of Engineering at the University of Kentucky is pleased to partner with the Pamplona Learning Spanish Institute to present an education abroad opportunity this summer, a renewable energies course in Pamplona, Spain.
 The Navarre region of Spain generates 70% of its energy from renewable resources, so this course will provide a unique perspective on the local application of green energy resources.
 The course is lecture-based, but includes site visits to various renewable energy installations.

 Students participating in the program will receive four credit hours from UK in CME599 (credit as 599 from other departments may also be possible).
 For most UK majors, this will count as an Engineering Science Elective.

 Information on the course is found at: http://pamplona.engineering.uky.edu/